 IT Field Service Engineers – where did they come from?

 At any minute, 24/7, there are IT Field Service Engineers working on different types of servers all over the world.
-Where did they come from?
-Why in 2022 do we need so many?
+What is their history?
+Why do we need so many?

 In all ancient civilisations, we see a desire to count and to calculate.
 At first, there were fingers and toes, or stones and shells.
 This was a purely mechanical and very limiting system with little sharing possibility.